OpenModelDB/open-model-database/docs/faq.md

 - chaiNNer (open-source | free)
   - [Wiki]() | [GitHub](https://github.com/chaiNNer-org/chaiNNer) | [Website](https://chainner.app/)
   - chaiNNer is a node-based image processing GUI that can also be used for image upscaling.
-It sthe most support for models listed on OpenModelDB and can be run with PyTorch (CUDA), ONNX (CUDA), and NCNN (AMD/Intel).
+It has the most support for models listed on OpenModelDB and can be run with PyTorch (CUDA), ONNX (CUDA), and NCNN (AMD/Intel).
 Being node based, it allows you to process your images with a lot more control, at the cost of being a bit more complex.
 Besides upscaling, chaiNNer also has a variety of other use cases and is a very versatile program.

 - enhancr (open-source | paid)
   - [Wiki]() | [GitHub](https://github.com/mafiosnik777/enhancr)